 Possible entering couples are element of a bipartite {arrival graph} on the bipartition $\maV_1\cup\maV_2$.
-Importantly, one can observe that the GM is in fact a particular case of EBM, taking the bipartite double cover of $G$ as compatibility graph, and duplicating arrivals with a copy of an item of the same class.
+The construction of perfect infinite matchings for EBM models, i.e. of random graphs gathering the entered nodes and whose edges represent the executed matches, was recently presented in \cite{MBM18}.
+Importantly, notice that the GM can in fact be seen as a particular case of EBM, taking the bipartite double cover of $G$ as compatibility graph, and duplicating arrivals with a copy of an item of the same class.